Rising gold production pushes Newmont past profit estimates

 Newmont's all-in sustaining costs, a key benchmark, fell to $884 per ounce in the second quarter ended June 30 from $913 per ounce in the same period last year.

-Sid Subramani, an analyst with Veritas Investment Research, said he expected those costs to increase in the second half of the year.
+However, Sid Subramani, an analyst with Veritas Investment Research, said he expected those costs to increase in the second half of the year.

+Newmont expects to complete expansions at its Northwest Exodus project in Nevada and Tanami project in Australia next year, Goldberg said.

+The company has been expanding its operations since the start of the year as gold miners initiate new exploration projects after five years of lull marked by a drop in gold prices.

 Gold production grew 13.3 percent to 1.4 million ounces in the reported quarter, the company said.

-Newmont sold gold at $1,250 per ounce on an average in the quarter, lower than $1,257 per ounce a year earlier.
+Newmont sold the precious metal at $1,250 per ounce on an average in the quarter, lower than $1,257 per ounce a year earlier.

 The company's adjusted net income rose to $248 million, or 46 cents per share, from $155 million, or 30 cents a share, a year earlier.